 Remediate incidents faster with a link to your team’s runbook for triaging incidents, or a custom incident action.

-Service Dependencies can be used to define other technical or business services that your service uses or is used by your service.
-If an issue arises on your service or one of the dependencies you have configured, you can use the impact tab to quickly assess the scope of the impact.
+Service dependencies can be used to define other technical or business services that your service uses, or those that are used by your service.
+If an issue arises on your service for one of the dependencies you have configured, you can use the Service Dependencies tab to quickly assess the scope of the impact.

 Add or Remove Service Dependencies via the Web App

-Select the Impact tab.
-There are two sections: Add/Edit services that this service uses or add/edit ones that this service is used by.
-Click Add services or Edit Services to add/edit to your desired use case.
+• There are two sections: Add/Edit Services that this service uses or add/edit ones that this service is used by.
+Click Add Services or Edit Services depending on your desired use case.

-- To add a service dependency: Click the button to add your preferred service(s); you may add multiple Business and Technical services.
-Optional: You may also create a new Business or Technical service from this screen by clicking Create a New Business Service or Create a New Technical Service from each of their corresponding tabs.
+• To add a service dependency: Click to add your preferred service(s); you may add multiple business and technical services.
+Optional: You may also create a new business or technical service from this screen by selecting Create a new business service or Create a new technical service on their respective tabs.
 This will open the Business Service or Technical Service configuration screen in a new tab.

-- To remove a service dependency: Click the button next to the service name.
+• To remove a service dependency: Click next to a service’s name.

 Add Service Dependencies via API